Best Internet Providers in

 Provider Technology Top Advertised Speeds Key Highlights

-AT&T Fiber Fiber Up to ~5 Gbps One of the fastest and most reliable fiber options, symmetrical upload/download speeds, widely available across OKC.
+AT&T Fiber Fiber Up to ~5 Gbps One of the fastest and most reliable fiber options, symmetrical upload/download speeds, and widely available across OKC.

 Cox Communications Cable & Hybrid Up to ~2 Gbps Strong cable coverage throughout OKC with high-speed plans, good for most households.

-EarthLink Fiber Fiber Up to ~5 Gbps Competitive fiber provider with high top speeds and no data caps, good choice where available.
+EarthLink Fiber Fiber Up to ~5 Gbps Competitive fiber provider with high top speeds and no data caps, a good choice where available.

-T-Mobile Home Internet 5G Fixed Wireless Up to ~498 Mbps Easy setup, no contract and unlimited data — good for renters and those without wired options.
+T-Mobile Home Internet 5G Fixed Wireless Up to ~498 Mbps Easy setup, no contract, and unlimited data — good for renters and those without wired options.

 Starlink Satellite Up to ~300 Mbps Wide coverage, available in nearly all areas — ideal where cable/fiber/wireless signals are weak.